 Section 3: Background Info

 My user avatar is standard to me on many other places on the Internet.
-Concerning story covers, I reserve covers for multi-chaptered stories, as it would be a nightmare to obtain one for the hundreds of entries I've made.
+Concerning story covers, I reserve them for multi-chaptered stories, as it would be a nightmare to obtain one for the hundreds of entries I've made.
 General disclaimer in that I haven't created any of these covers myself.
 All covers fall under free use/creative commons license or have been used with the artist's permission.
 Such artists are listed below for reference and thanks:

 Denial cover: BannanaHamma (source:)